GoodNews-MKS-39/Greenfield/README.md

 2. /server/apiModels/lib/watson.js: Model dedicated to communicating with Watson api.
 3. /server/apiModels/lib/articles.js: Model dedicated to communicating with MongoDB.
 4. /server/apiModels/articles.js: Houses methods to manipulate database.

-### Crontab:
-- Three script files in /server/crontab directory.
-Should be set to run at least once a day, currently being executed manually.
-1. /server/crontab/fetchDailyArticles.js: Grabs all articles for current day when run.
-2. /server/crontab/fetchWeeklyArtiles.js: Grabs all articles for current week when run (high potential to surpass api call limit).
-3. /server/crontab/fetchTones.js: Looks for articles in database that hasn't been run through Watson and makes that api call.